EirGrid

 She also launched a club shop and played a central role in opening the floodlit walking track.
 Her dedication, innovation, and ability to unite others have left a lasting legacy in the club and wider community.

-To recognise her outstanding contributions, EirGrid has awarded Naomh Bríd GAA a €5,000 donation, and Mary was also presented with two tickets to the All-Ireland Football Final in July.
+To recognise her outstanding contributions, EirGrid awarded Naomh Bríd GAA a €5,000 donation, and Mary was also presented with two tickets to the All-Ireland Football Final in July.